MR-ARMA/CS-Learning-Journey/Compiler Design/HWs/HW_5/README.md

-## work on the Understand

-# Work Review in the Understand Scitools Program
+# Work the program Review in the Understand Scitools

 After installing the Understand program, you can crack it for free use.
 You can open a new project by navigating to `File > New < Project`.
 Once you've done this, you'll see a page similar to the one shown in the picture below: